Root-level definition of a content block

 produces the following output:

-There are 3 items
+There are 3 items: [

-In the vast expanse of the universe, three brave astronauts, aaa, bbb, and ccc, embarked on
+In the vast expanse of outer space, aaa, bbb, and ccc embarked on a daring mission of exploration.

-Next steps
+Next steps #

 See Section Blocks documentation to learn how to group the content into the sections for better maintainability and re-usability.